How to plot a linear regression in Python

 plt.show()--OUTPUT--[A scatter plot with data points, a purple regression line, and a shaded confidence interval region]

-- You can easily style the line using the
+• You can easily customize elements, like setting the line color using the line_kws argument.

 Using scikit-learn for regression visualization